 It’s pretty amazing what a small team of people can pull off in a short time – There’ll be a celebration at the end to mark this achievement!
 We will go away on a 3 day residential trip to a beautiful location to reflect, relax, draw out learnings and do some future planning and designing.

 From our experience, students leave the course with with very different ideas of what they’d like to do next.
 Edventure and Quench Salisbury offers a range of opportunities to pick and choose from including ongoing coaching, mentoring and use of our co-working space.

 Anyone between 18-35 can apply.
 You don’t need any formal qualifications or experience.
 We are looking for a team of people with diverse backgrounds and skills who are motivated and are up for the challenge.
 Apply for the course because you want to learn from it, learn from each other and make Salisbury a better place to be.

-Our courses run for 10 weeks on Monday-Thursday from 9.30am-2.30pm.
+The course will start May 13th 2019 and run until July 18th, and take place in Salisbury.
+It runs for 10 weeks on Mondays-Thursdays from 9.30am-2.30pm.
 During week 10 we will go away on a 3 day residential.
 In addition, students need to be available for an additional 4 hours of work/study time a week and to attend the occasional evening or weekend event.
-The upcoming edventure course will start October 1st and run until December 7th, and take place in Salisbury.

 Edventure has partnered with UWE in Bristol to offer students the opportunity to gain an internationally recognised Level 3 qualification as part of the Edventure course.
 By documenting your work and progress, you can be awarded a level 3 ILM (International Leadership Management) qualification in Leadership and Management.
 This qualification is highly regarded by many employers and shows that you are able to put enterprise theory into practice.